andela/healthchecks-a-team/README.md

 To log into Django administration site as a super user, visit `http://localhost:8080/admin`

+## Running Tests
+To run the application tests to see if anything is broken, execute the following command

+* run test:

+        $ ./manage.py test

 ## Database Configuration

 Database configuration is stored in `hc/settings.py` and can be overriden